Part 2: First Contact

 “Rumors, huh?
-Anything to do with a man in nothing but curious robes?”
+Anything to do with a man in nothing but cottons and a curiously light cape?”

 “Met him on the road, actually.
 Same night as I was in town last, as it happens.
 I tried to give him my coat, but he wasn’t having any of it.”